 There are three types of psychological resilience.
 Inherent resilience comes from your genetic/biological makeup.
 It also includes what happened to you during the first seven years of your life and the family environment you were in at that time.
 This natural resilience provides a foundation you can build on throughout your life.
 Even if you aren't naturally resilient, you can still develop resilience any time later.

 The second type of mental resilience is adapted resilience.
-This type of resilience happens on-the-spot when you're in a harmful situation or recovering from one.
+This type of resilience happens on-the-spot when you're in a harmful situation or are recovering from one.
 You quickly dust yourself off and jump back into life as soon as you find the courage to do so.
 You use adaptive resilience on your own, by accessing your inner and outer resources well when you need them.
 Again, you can build on whatever level of adapted resilience you might have already developed.

 Finally, you can learn resilience over your lifespan.
 Learned resilience comes from living through difficult experiences and then recovering from them.
 It's the accumulation of knowledge you gained from adapted resilience.
 You can also learn resilience from other people, such as role models, resilience training instructors, and therapists.

-Why Bother with Building Emotional Resilience?
+Why Bother With Building Emotional Resilience?

 Much of your resilience may build spontaneously as you move through your life.
 If it doesn't, you might begin to feel vulnerable, worn out with trying or weighted down under the burden of past traumas.
 Anyone, whether they're naturally resilient or not, can benefit from developing greater emotional resilience.
 Here are some of the reasons it's well worth your time and effort.